$L^\infty$ cohomology is intersection cohomology: Computation of the cohomology groups

-As $r$ is continuous, we may choose, for a given $\ep_i>0$, a $C^\infty$ approximation $r_i$ (not necessarily subanalytic) of $r$ on $K_i$ satisfying on $K_i$.
-Furthermore, as $r$ is smooth on $L_i $, we may require that on this set The derivative of $r_i$ may be bounded by a constant as close as we please from the supremum of the norm of the derivative of $r$.
+As $r$ is continuous, we may choose, for a given $\ep_i>0$, a $C^\infty$ approximation $r_i$ (not necessarily subanalytic) of $r$ on $K_i$ satisfying for any $x$ in this set: Furthermore, as $r$ is smooth on $L_i $, we may require that on this set Moreover, as the first derivative of $r$ is bounded, the first derivative of $r_i$ may be assumed to be bounded as well.